cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/initial-setup/_index.md

 # Initial setup

-To begin using Zero Trust Web Access, you need to add a site and configure a Cloudflare Zero Trust organization.
+Start protecting your web applications with Cloudflare Zero Trust.

 ## Objectives

 By the end of this module, you will be able to:

+- Set up a Cloudflare account.
-- Add a site to Cloudflare
+- Add your domain to Cloudflare.
-- Configure a Zero Trust organization and create a team name
+- Create a Zero Trust organization to manage applications and policies.
-- (Optional) Configure an identity provider (IdP)
+- Configure an identity provider (IdP) for user authentication.